angular/protractor/README.md

 Start a selenium server.

-Install the npm modules for selenium-webdriver and protractor:
+Install the npm modules for protractor, which will install selenium-webdriver if it's not already there:

-    npm install selenium-webdriver
     npm install protractor

 In your test file, set up protractor: